PopovEvgeniy/txt866/readme.txt

 Exit codes

-0: Operation was successfully completed.
+0: The operation was successfully completed.
 1: Can't open the input file.
 2: Can't create the output file.
-3: Invalid command-line arguments.
+3: The invalid command-line arguments.

 Source code

-The code was compiled under Tiny C Compiler.
+The code was compiled under Open Watcom.
 You can compile it with any modern C compiler.
 The source code can compile for a wide range of operating systems, but you need to create a makefile or a build script by yourself.
 I provide the binary file for Windows and the makefile for Linux.